jgam/korin_i/_posts/2019-04-15-algorithm.markdown

 return num;
 ```

 The number returned there is simply a number that both divides a and b which becomes the Greatest Common Divisor.
+Any smarter way to do it?

+## Euclidean Algorithm

+Previously, we are looping through the minimum number of (a,b).
+Now we are going to loop through log(min(a,b)) with Eucledian Algorithm

+Suppose that we have a and b and if a mod b (where we say b is smaller number of (a,b)), is eqaul to 0, we simply return b which becomes GCD.
+If a mod b is not equal to 0, we run b mod (a mod b) until we find the case where larger_number mod smaller_number is equal to 0.
+This way, we are emerely going through (b, a mod b, (a mod b)mod b), ...)
+This gives the complexity of O(log(N)).